phenomecentre/nPYc-Toolbox/docs/objects.rst

 	Structure of the key attributes of a :py:class:`~nPYc.objects.Dataset` object.
 Of note, rows in the :py:attr:`~nPYc.objects.Dataset.featureMetadata` Dataframe correspond to columns in the :py:attr:`~nPYc.objects.Dataset.intensityData` matrix.

-When initialised, :py:class:`Dataset` objects can be configured by loading :doc:`SOP parameters<configuration/configurationSOPs>` from JSON files specified in *sop*.
-The parameters are then stored in the :py:attr:`~nPYc.objects.Dataset.Attributes` dictionary.
+When initialised, :py:class:`Dataset` objects can be configured by loading :doc:`SOP parameters<configuration/builtinSOPs>` from JSON files specified in *sop*.
+The parameters are then stored in the

 Once created, you can query the number of features or samples it contains::